google/ExoPlayer/demo-application.md

 {% include figure.html url="/images/demo-app-build-variants.png" index="3" caption="Selecting the demo_extDebug build variant" %}

 By default an extension decoder will be used only if a suitable platform decoder does not exist.
-It is possible to indicate that extension decoders should be preferred, as described in the sections below.
+It is possible to specify that extension decoders should be preferred, as described in the sections below.

 ## Playing your own content ##